 Intent: The Big Ideas in Geography at AHS

-- Knowledge is developed through a range of topics at KS3, these include; map skills, weather patterns, tectonic hazards, urbanisation and settlements, Asia and globalisation (KS3 only).
+- Knowledge is developed through a range of topics at KS3, these include; map skills, weather patterns, tectonic hazards, urbanisation and settlements, climate change, globalisation and various case studies at KS3.
 This embeds the knowledge they need to know to further study at KS4.

 - Vocabulary rich through exposure to subject specific vocabulary in human, physical and environmental geography topics across KS3 and KS4 and applied in extended writing.

 - Aspiration through challenging subject matter and difficult geographical concepts.
 Challenge through critical and evaluative thinking and extended writing; critical thinking.
-Formative feedback to support the culture of improvement – always can improve our work, knowledge and learning.
+Formative feedback to support the culture of improvement – we can and always do improve our work, knowledge and skills.

-- Character building through study and evaluation of ethical and philosophical questions/issues contributing to SMSC and pupils who understand and begin to make sense of the world around them as the geography curriculum is linked to real life themes & issues.
-Resilience & mental toughness through the climate for learning in the geography classroom: can-do culture, learn from mistakes, DIRT time & meta-cognition.
+- Character building through study and evaluation of ethical and philosophical questions/issues contributing to social, moral, spiritual and cultural development.
+This is intended to produce pupils who understand and begin to make sense of the world around them as the geography curriculum is linked to real life themes & issues.
+Resilience & mental toughness is also fostered through the climate for learning in the geography classroom: can-do culture, learning from mistakes, and improving work based on quality teacher feedback.

 - Love learning as pupils study engaging, real life themes which develop critical thinking.
-Deep human questions are tackled to engage and foster love of learning.
-Teaching methods use a range of techniques to engage pupils and foster a love of learning.
-Challenge is promoted through deep learning to develop pride in achievement to develop confidence, self-belief and inspiration to learn more.
+Deep human questions are tackled to engage and foster a love of learning.
+Teaching methods use a range of research-led techniques to engage pupils and foster a love of learning.
+Challenge is promoted through deep learning to develop pride in achievement to develop confidence, self-belief, and inspiration to learn more.